johans-work/niyanodes/README.md

 ## basics

 We can think of a node as just a point in a tree or a diagram and an abstraction as just a name for a pattern.
 Each node is an abstraction that has a name, an implementation, and a location.

+A name is any string of letters, an implementation is anything that a computer can remember or access, and a location is a unique address made up of a list of names.

-And that really is all there is to it.
+And that is all there is to it.

 This translates to each node being an instance of a type in a tree.
 Users then build their nodes, their trees, then use and own the systems they've created or copied.